Pork Ribs

-This is another simple recipe, but it's just so good that it's one of those that we just had to share.
-This stuff is absolutely fantastic on wild boar ribs.
+This is another simple recipe, but it's so good that it's one of those that we just had to share.
+This stuff is absolutely fantastic with wild boar ribs.

 This recipe works fine on a gas grill, but if you've got a charcoal grill available, please use it for best results.